There are still places available on this course to start in September 2016 – apply now through UCAS Extra

 To progress through the course you must achieve 120 credits each year.
 Your final degree mark will be based 100% on your final year work.

-In your final year you will exhibit your work as part of our Degree Shows Festival.
+In your final year you will exhibit your work as part of our Degree Show.
 This event includes all final-year students across NTU;s Art and Design courses, and is a great platform for you to celebrate your studies and showcase your work to members of the creative industries.

 You will also have the opportunity to take part in our final year portfolio review at the Royal Society of Arts and to be selected to exhibit your work at D&AD New Blood and New Designers graduate shows London, where your work will be viewed by industry.